Autodesk it | Welcome to the New Possible

 Turning an apartment block into a community that fosters well-being among its citizens and the environment.

-How do you make a city more liveable?
+How do you make a city more livable?
 The cold, concrete cityscape we’re used to doesn’t offer access to nature or cultivate community.

-A global team of architects enlisted Autodesk BIM technologies to achieve their ambitious vision for a greener, more sustainable city neighbourhood.
-They brought sustainability targets into the process early on to help them make design decisions that would affect energy, carbon and daylight.
+A global team of architects enlisted Autodesk BIM technologies to achieve their ambitious vision for a greener, more sustainable city neighborhood.
+They brought sustainability targets into the process early to help them make design decisions that would affect energy, carbon, and daylight.

-Covered with a skin of lush gardens, KING Toronto’s terraced design maximises light, air and views.
-Together, the KING Toronto team and Autodesk showed how imagination, ingenuity and technology intersect to deliver a result that’s good for the planet, good for the community and good for business.
+Covered with a skin of lush gardens, KING Toronto’s terraced design maximizes light, air, and views.
+Together, the KING Toronto team and Autodesk showed how imagination, ingenuity, and technology intersect to deliver a result that’s good for the planet, good for the community, and good for business.

 EGO